 Vitamin K

-Vitamin K exists as vitamin K1 (phylloquinone) and vitamin K2 (menaquinone).
-Phylloquinone is mainly found in plants, while the more active menaquinone is produced by gut bacteria and is also found in fermented foods such as sauerkraut and the Japanese fermented soybean dish nattō.
+Vitamin K is found in nature as vitamin K1 (phylloquinone) and vitamin K2 (menaquinone), with vitamin K2 appearing to be the more active of the two forms.
+Phylloquinone is mainly found in plants, while menaquinone is produced by some human intestinal bacteria or is found in foods fermented by microorganisms, such as sauerkraut or the Japanese dish nattō.

 Vitamin K2